 Filing Taxes When Self Employed – 4 Important Tips

 Have you ever wanted to be your own boss and run your own business?
 I think most of us have at some point in our lives.
-Many years ago I started my own business and quickly learned that filing taxes when self employed, is a lot different than working for W-2 wages.
+Many years ago I started my own business and quickly learned that doing your own taxes online is a lot different than working for W-2 wages.
 You can do tax return online in a breeze.

 It’s different in several ways, but probably the one way that sticks out, is that you pay more in taxes.
 (We’ll cover this point more a little later.)
 I also discovered early on that you need to be disciplined and willing to work as long as it takes to get the job done.
 Working for yourself is not a 9 to 5 scenario.